Let’s talk about French habits I love!

-5 Endearing habits of French people that you can’t help but love
+5 Endearing French habits you can’t help but love

-Keep in mind that not all French people do these things and that it’s best not to put everyone into the same box.
+Keep in mind that not all French people have these French habits and that it’s best not to put everyone into the same box.
 Get out, live a bit, mingle with the French and see what you think.
 These are my observations.
-No surprise that many relate to food. 😉
+No surprise that many of these habits in France relate to food. 😉

 Using a grocery trolley (granny cart)